GroundLinx is Setting the New Standard for Grounding/Earthing

-And that‘s exactly what GroundLinx Technologies developers have done with the Gradiance™ system.
+And that‘s exactly what GroundLinx Technologies developers have done with our unique Gradiance™ grounding system.

 Severe power surges, spikes, and lightning damage can be dangerous and are increasingly expensive.
 Yet for well more than a century now, only the humble ground rod — in all its various forms — has been the heart of grounding¹/earthing designs, both as an Earth reference and for surge/lightning protection.
 Presently, even “enhanced” grounding systems extensively use ground rods as the ultimate points of dissipation of current.